Skip to main content

 Innovations in Early Childhood Education: Philosophy, Practice, and Public Policy in Pistoia, Italy

-This 4-credit course accompanies the Pistoia Early Childhood Center internship and typically involves an academic year commitment.
-The internship can take the place of a Sede course in the spring, but not a University course.
+Internship and typically involves (but it is not limited to) an academic year commitment.
+The internship can take the place of a Sede course in both fall and spring, but not a University of Florence course.
 The internship course is graded, and requires a presentation and a major research paper turned in to the Pistoia program coordinator at the end of the spring semester.
+The internship, in addition to attendance at an educational center, includes meetings with the Pedagogical Coordination, with families, and equally knowledge of the network of services and the city.
+Through this type of approach, the students have the opportunity to get to know the school with its practices, its values, its pedagogical foundations, but also a city that works for the youngest citizens and families.

-Italian Social and Cultural History From the Great Immigration to the Present
+Italian Social and Cultural History: From Fascism to Nowadays

 4 credits, Fall